MostafaELFEEL/MostafaELFEEL/README.md

 # 💫 About Me:
-I am a Senior 2 student studying in the interdisciplinary program <br>at the prestigious Faculty of Engineering at Ain Shams University. <br>My major is Mechatronics and Automation Engineering, <br>and I am proud to say that I am one of the top 10 students <br>in my major colleges.<br>With a current excellent grade and a GPA of 3.36,<br>I am a hardworking individual who strives for excellence <br>in all aspects of my life.<br><br>In addition to my academic pursuits, I am also a passionate <br>soccer player, with my position being goalkeeper.
+I am a fresh graduate who studied in the interdisciplinary program <br>at the prestigious Faculty of Engineering at Ain Shams University. <br>My major is Mechatronics Engineering, <br>and I am proud to say that I was one of the top 10 students <br>in my major colleges.<br>With a current excellent grade and a GPA of 3.38,<br>I am a hardworking individual who strives for excellence <br>in all aspects of my life.<br><br>In addition to my academic pursuits, I am also a passionate <br>soccer player, with my position being goalkeeper.
 I also love going <br>to the gym to stay in shape and maintain a healthy lifestyle. <br>When I'm not on the field or studying, <br>I enjoy relaxing with some anime and listening to music. <br>I am currently on the lookout for a scholarship opportunity <br>for my Masters degree, and I am excited to see where my <br>education and interests will take me in the future. <br>Thank you for stopping by my profile, <br>and I hope to collaborate with you on future projects!

 ## 🌐 Socials: